EazyFTW/UC-CitizensAddon/README.md

 # UC-CitizensAddon

-This is the citizens addon for UltraCustomizer.
+This is the Citizens Addon for UltraCustomizer.

 This can be used as an example of how to use Constructors.